 Five images are to be submitted for each application entered by the artist.
 Booth image requirements must be representative of the booth quality you intend to provide at the event.
 Please avoid images with any identifiable signage or direct artist face views.
 The images must represent what you plan to have at the show.
 Choose high-quality, good resolution photos that demonstrate product quality and uniqueness.

-- Four images of individual pieces of work.
+- Three images of individual pieces of work.

 - One image of a booth display including artist’s work that will be in show.
 All images should be high-resolution (300dpi) electronic photos and submitted via Zapplications.

 Fine Art/ Fine Craft Artist Awards

 $3,000 in prize money will be awarded to our fine art / fine craft winners.
 Judging for cash prizes takes place on Friday, July 3.
 Artist Awards are determined by a professional art juror.
 Artistic excellence is the criteria for selecting the awards.
 Awards will be presented the afternoon of July 3 with prize money presented at close of show.
 Prize awards are as follows: